moov-io/imagecashletter/README.md

 x9 is under active development, and should not be used in Production.
 Feeback is welcom  Please star the project if you are interested in its progress.

-* Library currently supports the reading and writing
+* The Library currently supports the reading and writing
 	* Cash Letters
 	* Bundles
 	* Check Detail
 	* Return Detail
 	* Image Views

+* Future Development
+    * Increase Test Code Coverage to 95% +
+    * Add Routing Number Summary Tests
+    * Add Credit Items Functionality
+    * Add User Record Functionality
+    * Benchmarking and Profiling Tests

 ## Project Roadmap
 * Please open an issue with a valid test file.